cathoderay/bohdi/README.md

 2. there's no option to save the work
     This helps us practice detachment.
-    If you need to save your work, it's probably because you want to revisit it in the future.
-This means you're not fully in the present moment.
+    If we need to save the work, it's probably because we want to revisit it in the future.
+This means we're not fully in the present moment.
     Buddhism teaches that attachment is a primary cause of suffering (dukkha).
 By releasing attachments, one can reduce